 Having live plants inside your house can give a different vibration to your home, they improve your home décor and provide warmer and more energetic feelings to the environment.

-If you really think about it, there is no such a thing as indoor plant, naturally every plant grows outdoors.
+If you really think about it, there is no such a thing as an indoor plant, naturally, every plant grows outdoors.
 There are plants that happily live inside as well, but they all prefer to grow outside in suitable climatic conditions.
 So if you are having trouble keeping your indoor plants healthy, you are not alone.

 Most of the plants don’t require direct light, natural light through the window is sufficient, however, it is best to select the right plants to the light level of your room though.

 If the spot where you keep your plants is quite dark, let’s say you need additional light for reading then you are better off placing plants there which have naturally dark green leafs as they tolerate lower levels of light better.
 As opposed to plants with colourful foliage or with light green leaves, they require plenty of natural light.

 If you get the light right then the next most important thing is the water.
 This is where most people go wrong and kill their plants by over-watering them.

 Make sure you only water your plants when the soil feels dry and never leave water sitting in the saucers under the plants, especially during winter.
 Too much water causes root rotting and from there it is nearly impossible to bring the plant back.
-Soil dries out quicker if you use air-conditioner or heater so make sure you check it regularly.
+Soil dries out quickly if you use air-conditioner or heater so make sure you check it regularly.

 Feeding your plants is best done with controlled-release fertilizer, but ensure you give them a break during the winter months.
 Make sure keep your fertilizer out of the reach of children and pets.
 If you have the ability to keep it outside of your home, perhaps in your outdoor storage shed.